 River Location and Forecast Issuance Times Banner

-This rain+melt input is then processed through a soil moisture model which accounts for surface and subsurface features and dryness.
-When the soil profile is dry, observed or forecast rain+melt may not appear as runoff.
+This precipitation input is then processed through a soil moisture model which accounts for surface and subsurface features and dryness.
+When the soil profile is dry, observed or forecast precipitation may not appear as runoff.
 Once the soil profile becomes wet, rain+melt input will result in runoff.
 The amount and timing of that runoff is a function of the individual watershed characteristics.
 Changes in runoff are shown in the bottom half of the graphic.

 The lower graphic shows a total of 10 days of streamflow comprised of observed (blue), forecast (green) and guidance (magenta) periods.
 The axis on the left is stage in feet and the axis on the right is discharge in cubic feet per second (cfs).
 The observed period covers the past 5 days.
 Observed data are preliminary and subject to change at a later date.